1. Silting of canal

 6. The opening in between the pile line and the gap is then filled with earth in layers, which should be properly compacted at optimum moisture content and the new bank is prepared.

+7. The bank so formed is inspected carefully for few days to watch its proper functioning.
 Terms relating to canal section: 1.
 Berm.
 The narrow strip of land at the ground level between the inner toe of the bank and top edge of cutting is known as berm.
 The berms provide additional strength to banks and thus make it safe against breaches.
 A gap created in the bank of a canal is called a breach.
 The berms when fully formed have the following functions:

 a) They provide a bigger water way.